andrewliebchen/creeper/README.md

 3. Speak into your microphone
 4. Wait ~5 seconds for transcription and insights
 5. View insights in the app window or notifications

+### Editing Documents

+- Click the **"Edit"** button to enter edit mode
+- While in edit mode:
+  - Audio recording continues (chunks are still captured)
+  - LLM polling pauses (no automatic updates)
+  - Document becomes editable (markdown textarea)
+- Click **"Done Editing"** to exit edit mode:
+  - Your edits are saved
+  - LLM immediately merges your changes with new transcripts
+  - Normal LLM polling resumes

 ## Architecture